Hamiltonian mechanics

-Hamiltonian mechanics emerged in 1833 as a reformulation of Lagrangian mechanics.
+In physics, Hamiltonian mechanics is a reformulation of Lagrangian mechanics that emerged in 1833.
 Introduced by Sir William Rowan Hamilton, Hamiltonian mechanics replaces (generalized) velocities $\dot q^i$ used in Lagrangian mechanics with (generalized) momenta.
 Both theories provide interpretations of classical mechanics and describe the same physical phenomena.

 Hamiltonian mechanics has a close relationship with geometry (notably, symplectic geometry and Poisson structures) and serves as a link between classical and quantum mechanics.